Sir-aji-josh/simple_shell/README.md

-# ALX Simple Shell Team Project
+# ALX Simple Shell Team Projec

 > This is an ALX collaboration project on Shell.
 We were tasked to create a simple shell that mimics the Bash shell.
 Our shell shall be called **hsh**

+#0x16.
+C - Simple Shell: Is the second Project done during Full Stack Software Engineering studies at ALX Africa.

 ## Project was completed using